Dementia Assessment at The Shard

 Experiencing a difficulty with memory can be the first sign of dementia.
 However, it is important to know that there are a number of other treatable neurological and medical conditions such as chronic migraine, obstructive sleep apnoea, or anxiety and depression that can also result in problems with memory.
 This means that having symptoms of a disturbance in your memory does not always necessarily mean a diagnosis of dementia.

-Dementia also does not necessarily mean that you need to have a problem with your memory.
-Alzheimer's disease is the most common form of dementia and it usually presents with memory problems.
-However, there are other types of dementia that can present with very different symptoms.
 Certain types of dementia can present with progressive changes in behaviour or personality, or a disturbance in speech and language abilities, or even a disturbance in the way in which you process visual information.
-Furthermore, people who develop dementia under the age of 65 tend to have a wider range of presentations including symptoms of anxiety and depression which can often lead to a misdiagnosis.
+In the small number of people who develop dementia under the age of 65, they tend to have a wider range of presentations including symptoms of anxiety and depression which can often lead to a misdiagnosis.

 Some Forms of Dementia